MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 protocol-dependent schema is not required, but it is highly recommended to minimize problems in the conversion step.

 The validate command is used to validate extracted data.
-It is not guarenteed to catch everything wrong, but it makes a best attempt to check for common issues.
+It is not guaranteed to catch everything wrong, but it makes a best attempt to check for common issues.
 This can be highly influenced by the user through the --pds and --additional options, which allow the user to specify a protocol-dependent schema and additional JSON schema, respectively.
 The protocol-dependent schema (PDS) is detailed in the :doc:`protocol_dependent_schema` section of the documentation, and allows users to specify additional validation based on the protocols of records.
 The additional JSON schema is any arbitrary valid `JSON schema <https://json-schema.org/understanding-json-schema/>`_ and it is